The freeness and trace conjectures for parabolic Hecke subalgebras: The trace and freeness conjectures for parabolic Hecke subalgebras

-Let $W$ be an exceptional complex reflection group of rank $2$ and let $\mathcal{H}(W)$ be the generic Hecke algebra associated to $W$.
+Let $W$ be an exceptional complex reflection group of rank $2$ and let $\mathcal{H}(W)$ be the generic Hecke algebra associated with $W$.
 It is possible that a basis for $\mathcal{H}(W)$ that was constructed for proving the BMR freeness conjecture is a parabolic basis with respect to one generator -- we already saw such examples in the cases of $G_4$, $G_7$, $G_8$ and $G_{13}$.
-Given that, in order for the parabolic freeness conjecture to hold for $W$, it is enough to \begin{itemize} \item[(1)] prove the ``one-sided'' parabolic freeness conjecture (Conjecture \ref{conjpp1}), and \smallbreak \item[(2)] find a parabolic basis with respect to only one generator per conjugacy class in $W$ (Proposition \ref{conjtogen}), \end{itemize} one parabolic basis is all that is needed to prove the validity of the parabolic freeness conjecture if all generators of $W$ belong to the same conjugacy class.
+Moreover, in order for the parabolic freeness conjecture to hold for $W$, it is enough to \begin{itemize} \item[(1)] prove the ``one-sided'' parabolic freeness conjecture (Conjecture \ref{conjpp1}), and \smallbreak \item[(2)] find a parabolic basis with respect to only one generator per conjugacy class in $W$ (Proposition \ref{conjtogen}). \end{itemize} For example, one parabolic basis is all that is needed to prove the validity of the parabolic freeness conjecture if all generators of $W$ belong to the same conjugacy class.
 Among the groups that we studied, this is the case for $G_4$ and $G_8$.
-So we took a look at the bases that exist in literature, and thanks to the above argument, we also have the validity of the parabolic freeness conjecture for the following groups: \begin{itemize} \item $G_{12}$ (the bases given in \cite{Ch17} and in \cite{MaPf} are parabolic);\smallbreak \item $G_{14}$ (the basis given in \cite{Ch17} is parabolic);\smallbreak \item $G_{16}$ (the basis given in \cite{Ch18} is parabolic);\smallbreak \item $G_{22}$ (the basis given in \cite{MaPf} is parabolic). \end{itemize}
+So we took a look at the bases that exist in literature, and thanks to the above arguments, we also have the validity of the parabolic freeness conjecture for the following groups: \begin{itemize} \item $G_{12}$ (the bases given in \cite{Ch17} and in \cite{MaPf} are parabolic);\smallbreak \item $G_{14}$ (the basis given in \cite{Ch17} is parabolic with respect to both generators);\smallbreak \item $G_{16}$ (the basis given in \cite{Ch18} is parabolic);\smallbreak \item $G_{22}$ (the basis given in \cite{MaPf} is parabolic). \end{itemize}

 Moreover, looking again at the bases given in \cite{Ch17}, we observe that Conjecture \ref{conjpp1} holds for the following pairs $(W,W_I)$ (that is, $\mathcal{H}(W)$ is free either as a left or as a right $\mathcal{H}_I(W)$-module of finite rank):